Posts

 Fools Rush In

 I ran into an acquitance at lunch today.
 We sat on the board of the now defunct PIC Press.
 I had not seen him in a while, and it turns out he has co-founded an apiculture business here in the region (that's bee keeping for us laymen).
 How neat!!
-Check out their business site, Seldom Fools Apiculture.
+Check out their business site, Seldom Fools Apiculture .

 A Guide to University Architecture

 I stumbled across this hilarious guide to contemporary university architecture [click image to enlarge] and couldn't help but think about the examples here on the campus of my alma mater and work place, Queen's.
 Considering I will be leading campus tours for the official Spring Reunion weekend later this month, this guide will no doubt be at the back of my mind.
-Click on the following building names to see a few Queen's examples of the differing styles:
+Click on the following building names to see a few Queen's examples of the differing styles: Red Brick Wonderland: Agnes Etherington House Actually, there's very little red brick at Queen's as our medium of choice is grey limestone.
+This Georgian-style beauty (circa 1879) is the historical wing of our campus art gallery.
+Gothic Envyist: Gordon Hall , Douglas Library Gordon Hall (1911) was recently restored to its original design, after an ugly 1960s reno to its fourth storey.
+Opened in 1924 Douglas Library features all the Oxbridge elements that colleges in the New World were wanting to ape: stone, arched

 This just in...

-5. North Carolina representative Virginia Foxx, testifying against the expansion of federal hate crimes legislation, suggested that Matthew Shepard was merely the victim of a robbery, and that suggestions that he was targeted because he was gay were all a part of "a hoax that continues to be used as an excuse for passing these bills."
+1 .
+A ccording to the analysis released Wednesday by the Pew Forum on Religion & Public Life, the more often Americans go to church, the more likely they are to support the torture of suspected terrorists.
+2. Minnesota Republican Rep. Michele Bachmann, following Rush Limbaugh's cue , suggested on Tuesday that President Obama was to blame for the "swine flu" crisis.
+3. The Wall Street Journal reports that A/H1N1 may have actually originated in the U.S. 4.
+An Ohio State University report finds that conservatives are less likely to understand that Steven Colbert is using satire when making political statements on his eponymous TV show.
+5. North Carolina representative Virginia Foxx, testifying against the expansion of federal hate crimes legislation, suggested that Matthew Shepard was merely the victim of a robbery, and that suggestions that he was targeted because he was gay were all a part of "a hoax that continues to be used as an excuse for passing these bi